Fort Belvedere, Surrey: Galen and Hilary Weston

-From the early 1980s until his death in 2021, the lease on Fort Belvedere has been held by the late Canadian billionaire retail magnate Galen Weston and his wife, Hilary.
+From the early 1980s, the lease on Fort Belvedere has been held by the late Canadian billionaire retail magnate Galen Weston and his wife, Hilary.
 It continues to be occupied by his family.
-The Westons have carried out extensive works on the fort, constructing a polo stud and doubling the size of the lake in the grounds.
+The Westons carried out extensive works on the fort, constructing a polo stud and doubling the size of the lake in the grounds.
+Galen Weston died in 2021 and Hilary Weston died in 2025.

-The Westons have a close relationship with the British royal family; they were often guests of Queen Elizabeth The Queen Mother at the nearby Royal Lodge, and have hosted Queen Elizabeth II at the fort.
+The Westons had a close relationship with the British royal family; they were often guests of Queen Elizabeth The Queen Mother at the nearby Royal Lodge, and have hosted Queen Elizabeth II at the fort.
 King Charles III played polo with Galen Weston and stables his polo ponies at Fort Belvedere, and the nearby Coworth Park Polo Club in Sunningdale is the base for Weston's polo team, the Maple Leafs.
-The Westons have held notable parties at Fort Belvedere: Hilary Weston's 60th birthday party at the fort was attended by Queen Elizabeth and Prince Philip, Queen Noor of Jordan and Princess Caroline of Monaco, and a June 2014 ball at the fort was enthusiastically covered in The Spectator magazine by Taki Theodoracopulos.

 The Crown Estate retains ownership of the freehold, as the property is still part of the Great Park.